aershov24/PMSC_Candidates_Test/README.md

 # I'm In!
 What's Next?

 Great!
 Once getting your pull request we'll verify the content and circle back to you in no time.
-Then we schedule a Google Meet call and discuss your first FSC topic to work on :)
+Then we schedule a Google Meet call and discuss your first PMSC topic to work on :)